-The programme will follow the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes as set out in the General Academic Regulations in the University Calendar: http://www.calendar.soton.ac.uk/sectionly/sectly-index.html
+The programme follows the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes.
+Any exemptions or variations to the University regulations, approved by AQSC are located in section VI of the University Calendar.

 Support for student learning